VamseeReddyK/blkio-regulator/README.md

 # Testing

-Create block io cgroups script is used to create control groups along with their weights
+Create block io cgroups script is used to create control groups along with their weights with the help of command line arguments

+For example the following command will create 3 cgroups with weights 100 200 300 respectively

+$ ./create_blkio_cgroups.sh -g 3 -w 100 200 300 -r

+At the end run option should be given to execute iozone test in each cgroup